-The system of internal control and risk management is defined in the policy adopted by the Company's Board of Directors and subject to periodic updates, the last of which took place on the 13 December 2022.
+The system of internal control and risk management is defined in the risk management policy, internal audit policy and Compliance policy adopted by the Company's Board of Directors and subject to periodic updates, the last of which took place in October 2023

-The Board of Directors is responsible for the internal control system and overall risk management, which, in accordance with the policy, periodically carry out checks on the adequacy and effectiveness of its functioning.
+The Board of Directors is responsible for the internal control system and overall risk management, which periodically carry out checks on the adequacy and effectiveness of its functioning.
 It approves the policy for the evaluation of the current and perspective risks and management of risks that are the basis of the internal control system and the same risk management.
 It also ensures that the main business risks are identified, evaluated prospectively and adequately controlled.
 The Board must also approve an organisational structure that guarantees the separation of roles in the performance of the process activities, the traceability and visibility of the operations and the transparency of the decision-making processes involved in each operating process.